First around the world

 And the rest is history…

-However, Lapulapu, one of the rulers of the nearby island of Maktan, refused to submit even after Magellan had one of his villages burned to the ground.
-In the final showdown Magellan arrogantly refused the aid of hundreds of Cebuano allies who had to stand on the sidelines as more than 1000 of Lapulapu’s warriors easily defeated Magellan’s force of 49 European attackers.
+However, Lapulapu, one of the rulers of the nearby island of Maktan, refused to submit even after Magellan ordered one of his villages burned to the ground.
+In the final showdown Magellan arrogantly refused the aid of hundreds of Cebuano allies who had to stay in their balangays [boats] as more than a thousand of Lapulapu’s warriors easily defeated Magellan’s force of 49 European attackers.
 Magellan was literally hacked to pieces.

 After Magellan’s death, the surviving members of his crew elected his brother-in-law, Duarte Barbosa and the Spanish captain, Juan Serrano as co-commanders of the three remaining ships of the armada.
 They planned to leave the Philippines immediately and head for the Spice Islands, but as far as Enrique was concerned, his slave days were done.
 According to Magellan’s will, he was now free and 10,000 maravedis richer.